FAIR-by-Design-Methodology/CLARIN-Training/resources/2nd Session - Under Development/04 Publishing/Publishing considerations.md

 - rebuilding and
 - releasing a new version of the Git book.

-!!!tip
-	The FAIR-by-Design Methodology opted for using Zenodo as a open access repository, but other communities and users can use different repositories, suitable for their purpose.

-!!!note
+!!!note "Manual editing"
 	In the accompanying files, some of the fields should be edited manually, while others are automatically updated by the publishing workflow and should not be manually changed.
 Examples of such field are `version`, `doi`, `date-released` from the `CITATION.cff`.

-As as result of the successful completion of this workflow
+As as result of the successful completion of this workflow the following actions will be performed:

 - new or updated entry in the Zenodo repository
 - updated citation in the Gitpages
 - updated `citation.cff` file